“Teaching children to read is a fundamental moral obligation of the society.”

 “That direct instruction in alphabetic coding facilitates early reading acquisition is one of the most well established conclusions in all of behavioral science.”

-(K. Stanovich p415)
+(K. Stanovich 2000 p415)

 Caution: use of the word (synthetic) phonics in an academic book’s title can be very misleading.
 It does not necessarily mean that the author/s supports teaching trainees to use SSP as the sole approach for word decoding.
 For example, the 2nd edition of the book Teaching Systematic Synthetic Phonics and Early English was published in 2017.
 The main author is a teacher-trainer and head of a university’s Primary and Childhood Education department.
-Recently (2020), he was joint author of a Policy Brief on Phonics & Reading, where he wrote that ”no single method of teaching children to read is superior to another…there is no clear evidence that synthetic phonics is the most effective approach for supporting reading development”
+In 2020, he was joint author of a Policy Brief on Phonics & Reading, where he wrote that ”no single method of teaching children to read is superior to another…there is no clear evidence that synthetic phonics is the most effective approach for supporting reading development.”

 https://www.frontiersin.org/articles/10.3389/feduc.2020.587155/full